 As mentioned above, trigger finger is caused by inflammation in the flexor tendon of the finger bone.
 This inflammation is generally caused by repeated strain and overuse of the fingers.
 For this reason, certain people are at an increased risk, including:

 Trigger finger may also be caused by an underlying condition, such as:

 - Rheumatoid arthritis

-Corticosteroid injections are another common treatment for symptoms of trigger finger.
+Corticosteroid injections are another common treatment for symptoms.
 However, this injection typically only relieves symptoms temporarily, meaning that you’ll need to return for subsequent treatments.
 Surgical release is a longer-lasting treatment for this condition.

 If you’re experiencing trigger finger, contact us today to learn more about this condition and our available treatment options.